mozilla/addon-sdk/packages/api-utils/README.md

   unloaded,
 * easily reporting errors with full stack tracebacks.

-Jetpack Core also has the following characteristics:
+API Utils also has the following characteristics:

 * Beautiful, concise documentation.
 * A rigorous test suite ensuring that the library doesn't break as the